 Once you’re confident your page is ready to go live, don’t forget to click “Launch!”

-What else do I need to know about starting a Patreon?
+What else do I need to know about setting up a Patreon?

 As Patreon offers so much flexibility for creators, there are a lot of things you’ll simply explore and learn as you go along.
 But there are a few more things it’s helpful to know about up front.